 If you're interested in studying living things and how they can apply to legal questions in unique ways, you should consider majoring in forensic biology.
 Our forensic science major offers a concentration in forensic biology, in which you ll take upper-division courses that focus on the forensic application of biological knowledge ranging from plants, insects, and mammals to microbes to DNA and human physiology.
 At the same time, you'll be getting a broad forensic training through our core forensic science courses.
 Our core forensic science curriculum is based on the requirements of the Forensic Education Program Accreditation Commission (FEPAC) of the American Academy of Forensic Sciences.

 The time you ll need to complete the forensic biology major will vary based on your educational background, but the degree can be attained in four years.
-If you think that you might be interested in majoring in forensic biology, we strongly encourage you to speak with the forensic biology advisor,
+If you think that you might be interested in majoring in forensic biology, we strongly encourage you to speak with the forensic biology advisor, Dr. Kenwyn Cradock, as quickly as possible about which classes to take and when.
+Many of our classes are not offered every semester, so working with the advisor in the forensic biology concentration will help you to ensure that you can enroll in all of the required classes for a timely graduation.

 Special Services and Opportunities